gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Funding:  $82M
 ```

-Armory is the company behind Spinnaker, the open-source continouous delivery pioneer.
+Armory is the company behind Spinnaker, the open-source continuous delivery pioneer.

 Their new Armory Cloud product on the other hand is not a Spinnaker SaaS.
 In their own words, "No, CD-as-a-Service is a brand new declarative deployment offering, initially targeting Kubernetes.
 It aims to simplify common use cases we’ve seen while helping elite development organizations succeed with Spinnaker."

-Armory Cloud looks to be built on top of ArgoCD and Argo Rollouts.
+Armory Cloud is built on top of ArgoCD and Argo Rollouts.

 #### Kubero